 Styles change, but homes don’t.
 When you purchase an older investment property, it can seem like the house needs a complete design overhaul to appeal to modern buyers, even if the quality is still great.
 Fortunately, there are simple ways to revamp your fix and flip project and save big bucks while maintaining the original character.

-Fix & Flip Paint Hacks
+How to Paint an Old House: Fix & Flip Hacks

 The first step to any major rehab project is repainting the walls.
 Modern buyers aren’t interested in 70s yellows or 80s pinks.
 Today, buyers lean toward light, bright whites and grays.
 Since walls need to be repainted every three to four years, your investment probably needs a fresh coat anyway, so choosing a modern color won’t cost you any extra.

 Don’t limit yourself to walls that are already painted, either; adding a coat to a plain brick wall is an easy way to completely change the feel of a room.
 You can either paint the brick the same color as the rest of the walls, or you can emphasize it with a contrasting shade.
 If you like the way the brick looks in a room, you can also stain it rather than paint.
 For brick walls, you can use a paint sprayer or a roller to add color.
 Paint sprayers are quicker, but rollers are easier for beginners.

 If your home has a weather-worn but still beautiful wooden door, there’s no need to shell out cash to replace it with a new model.
 A dark coat of paint will refresh the door, hide worn spots and modernize it in one stroke.

 Keep in mind that the door is the first thing potential homebuyers will notice, so think carefully about your color choice.
 Black is a classic, but a bright color can add major pop to an otherwise boring exterior.